ChannelElementsTeam/card-sample-hello-world/README.md

 # card-sample-hello-world

-A sample-only Channels card component that demonstrates "hello world"
+A sample Channels card component demonstrating the basics